Skip Navigation LinksAnimalBites

 ā€‹ā€‹Rabies is caused by a virus in saliva (slobber) and is the most serious disease that can come from an animal bite.
 Rabies is rare in pets such as dogs and cats in California.
 Bats and skunks are the animals in California most likely to have rabies.
 For more information about rabies, please visit the CDPH Rabies webpage.

-Recent Findings ā€“ Dog & Cat Bite Injuries
+Dog & Cat Bite Injuries in California

 Ambulance

-ā€‹ā€‹ā€‹ā€‹A 15-year California Department of Public Health study of emergency departments in California found that children less than 10 years of age visited the emergency department for injuries from dog bites more often than other age groups.
+ā€‹ā€‹ā€‹ā€‹The California Department of Public Health studied 15 years of emergency department visits in California (from 2005-2019) and found that children less than 10 years of age visited the emergency department for injuries from dog bites more often than other age groups.
 Children were also more than three times more likely to be bitten on the head or face.
-Older adults were more likely than other age groups to visit the emergency department for cat bite injuries.
+Adults in middle and older age groups were more likely than younger adults and children to visit the emergency department for cat bite injuries.
 Infections were observed more frequently in cat bites than dog bites.ā€‹ā€‹

 Animal Bite Care